OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 December 2021.md

 ## Esoteric Work & Personal Development

 - Good forces are waiting for humanity to make better choices.
-- **Free will** limits intervention as long as people remain asleep.
 - Cassiopaeans: "Do not become discouraged or tired"
 - **Unity** will be more important than ever.
 - "Change IS coming!!!!"